JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions.md

 >
 {style="warning"}

+> See the [](providing_translations.md#bundled-translations) section for information about how to provide intention description translations in plugins.

 #### Testing the Plugin

 > Note that running the test requires setting system property `idea.home.path` in the `test` task configuration of the Gradle build script.